 Above me was a dome of constellations, planets and the Milky Way, which to the ancients represented the birth canal of the Cosmic Mother and the starting point of all life.
 The path led to the Underworld and represented man’s journey on earth.

 I scooped up a handful of water and realized I didn’t have to drink from the Fountain of Youth, I could hold it in my hands.

-Best Laguna de Manialtepec Phosphorescence Tour: The Lalo Ecotours 3 hour excursion costs $25 USD ( or the equivalent in MXN pesos) per person ( minimum of 4 people) and includes pick-up at 8:00 pm and drop-off at your hotel in Puerto Escondido, a Oaxacan snack of Pescadilla (tuna-stuffed empanadas), the boat tour of the lagoon and guide.Bring a bathing suit and towel
+Best Laguna de Manialtepec Phosphorescence Tour: The Lalo Ecotours 3 hour excursion costs $25 USD ( or 300 MXN pesos) per person ( minimum of 4 people) and includes pick-up at 8:00 pm and drop-off at your hotel in Puerto Escondido at 10:30 PM.
+It also includes a Oaxacan snack of pescadilla (tuna-stuffed empanadas), the boat tour of the lagoon and guide.

 Lalo Ecotours: Visit their website at Lalo Ecotours.
 Contact them by phone at 954 588-9164 or 954 123-4005 or email at email@example.com

 Laguna Manialtepec Bioluminescence Reservations: You can also make a reservation at the Oaxaca Tourist Bureau information booth.
 Manned by multi-lingual Gina Machorro, the booth is a valuable source of maps, tour and excursion information as well as tour booking services.

 For more ideas on what to do in Puerto Escondido, check out these posts for ideas on adventure, excursions, restaurants and day trips: